nz-stefan/dsa-blog/content/service/service4.md

 +++

 Reproducible analysis is the practice of distributing all data, code and tools required to produce the results obtained through an analysis.
-Making an analysis reproducible is probably one of the lowest hanging fruits to improve the analytical outputs and processes.
+Making an analysis reproducible may be the lowest hanging fruit to improve analytical outputs and processes.

 <!--more-->